niksy/write-safari-reading-list/README.md

 Returns: `Promise`

 Writes property list to file with provided data.
-If property list exists at the path it reuses it, otherwise uses basic template for generating Bookmarks.plist file.
+If property list exists at the path it reuses it, otherwise uses basic template for generating property list file.

 #### filePath